How To Dye A Wool Coat?

 Step Six – Rinse and Dry

 Follow the steps outlined above to dye your wool coat safely and effectively.
-Also, check out the manufacturer’s instructions and test the dye on a small, inconspicuous area of the coat before dyeing the entire garment.
+Test the dye on a concealed area of the garment—such as the interior hem or cuff—before applying it to the entire surface.
+Consult the dye manufacturer’s instructions for exact ratios and timing specifications.